Ileus: Cause

-Decreased propulsive ability may be broadly classified as caused either by bowel obstruction or intestinal atony or paralysis.
+Decreased propulsive ability may be broadly classified as caused either by bowel obstruction or by intestinal atony or paralysis.
 However, instances with symptoms and signs of a bowel obstruction occur, but with the absence of a mechanical obstruction, mainly in acute colonic pseudo-obstruction, Ogilvie's syndrome.
+In 2023 the US FDA reported gastrointestinal ileus as an adverse effect of the medication semaglutide, with frequency and causal relationship unknown.

 Bowel obstruction

-A bowel obstruction is generally a mechanical obstruction of the gastrointestinal tract.
+A bowel obstruction is generally a mechanical obstruction of the gastrointestinal tract and can occur anywhere from the Ligament of Treitz to the anus.
+When the obstruction affects only the small intestine, it is generally referred to as a small bowel obstruction to distinguish it from a colonic obstruction, which may or may not affect the small intestine.
+The distinction helps to narrow the possible causes and treatment.

+Common causes of small bowel obstruction include post-operative adhesions, hernias, intussusception, and intraabdominal tumors.
+Common causes of colonic obstruction include primary colon cancer, volvulus and post-operative adhesions.
+When the ileocecal valve is competent, colonic obstruction may manifest as gaseous distention of the colon, but not the small intestine; when the ileocecal valve is incompetent, it does not prevent retrograde passage of air and stool and a colonic obstruction will cause dilation of both large and small bowel.

+Bowel obstructions can be partial or complete.
+They can be differentiated on imaging by the intestinal gas pattern.
+Partial obstructions will have gas distal to the obstruction, whereas a complete obstruction will not.
+Sounds of "rushes and tinkles" are associated with partial obstructions and represent brief passages of fluid and gas (respectively) through the partial obstruction.
+Complete obstructions do not make these sounds.

 Intestinal paralysis

-Paralysis of the intestine is often termed paralytic ileus, in which the intestinal paralysis need not be complete, but it must be sufficient to prohibit the passage of food through the intestine and lead to intestinal blockage.
-Paralytic ileus is a common side effect of some types of surgery, commonly called postsurgical ileus.
+Paralytic ileus is paralysis of the intestine, whether or not complete, sufficient to prohibit the passage of food through the intestine and lead to intestinal blockage.
+It causes constipation and bloating.
+On listening to the abdomen with a stethoscope, no bowel sounds are heard because the bowel is inactive.
+It is a common side effect of some types of surgery, termed postsurgical ileus.
 It can also result from certain drugs and from various injuries and illnesses, such as acute pancreatitis.
-Paralytic ileus causes constipation and bloating.
-On listening to the abdomen with a stethoscope, no bowel sounds are heard because the bowel is inactive.

 A temporary paralysis of a portion of the intestines occurs typically after abdominal surgery.
 Since the intestinal content of this portion is unable to move forward, food or drink should be avoided until peristaltic sound is heard, by auscultation (use of a stethoscope) of the area where this portion lies.
 Intestinal atony or paralysis may be caused by inhibitory neural reflexes, inflammation or other implication of neurohumoral peptides.